Water Deer - Fur & Moulting

 I would be very interested to hear from anyone who knows if this specimen is still in the museum's collection or is aware of any other records of unusually colour pelage in this species.

 Very young fawns are sparsely and indistinctly spotted with white.
 Spaced about four centimetres (1.5 in.) apart, the spots run in longitudinal lines from the base of the neck to the tail.
 Interestingly, the upper line of spots on the fawn's coat is more distinctive than the two lower ones, which are shorter and more irregular.
 According to Alfred Garrod, writing in 1877, this is a consequence of the spots in the lower two rows being formed not by white hairs, but hairs that are dark reddish in colour with a white tip not more than one-sixth of their length.
-In the adult's summer coat, by contrast, the hollow hairs are white for most of their length, the blackish-brown bands appearing in the upper one-third and ending with a light chestnut tip.
+This summer coat moults into a spot-less dull red-brown thicker pelage in early autumn, which is subsequently moulted to the adult summer coat the following May or June.
+In the adult's summer coat the hollow hairs are white for most of their length, the blackish-brown bands appearing in the upper one-third and ending with a light chestnut tip.
 The overall result is that the overlapping hairs give the general “ground colour”, while the blackish rings and chestnut apex provides the stippling that Robert Swinhoe commented upon in his original description in 1870.

 The hairs on most of the head and body are coarse/stiff and long, 40-55 mm (1.7-2.2 in.), while those around the nose are very short, particularly in the summer coat.
 The fur covering the neck and face are shortest, with that on the neck and rump longest.
 Sporadic long whisker-like hairs are present on the face near the eyes, including the mystacial vibrissae that Pocock described in his 1923 paper to the Proceedings of the Zoological Society of London as being “tolerably numerous and of average length” on the muzzle, and five or six vibrissae around each eye.
 Additionally, there are several long quill-like hairs embedded in the chin and upper section of the throat; these are yellow in colour, owing to a pale or greyish at base with a subterminal ring of dark brown and a buffy tip.